LinuxUser255/daemons_example/README.md

-# daemons_example
+# sweet_daemons
 This code demonstrates the workings and 7 step proces of a Linux daemon.
+I wrote it in a CentOS VM and it's a bit buggy so couldn't complie it.

 First:   Fork off the pattern process & let it terminate.
 Second:  setsid.
 Create a new process.